Connect with others who understand.

 Written by Joan Grossman

-Many MyPsoriasisTeam members have asked about RLT and if it might relieve psoriasis symptoms.
+Many members of the MyPsoriasisTeam community have wondered the same.
 “Has anyone tried red light therapy for their psoriasis?
-If so, did it help any?” a team member asked.
+If so, did it help?” a member asked.

 Psoriasis is an autoimmune disease in which an overactive part of the immune system causes skin cells to reproduce too quickly.
 In plaque psoriasis, the most common type of psoriasis, the skin develops thick, scaly lesions that can be itchy and painful.
-Although there is no cure for psoriasis, symptoms are typically treated with topical remedies, including:
+Although there is no cure for psoriasis, treatment of psoriasis symptoms often includes topical remedies, including:

 • Over-the-counter medications with salicylic acid or coal tar